 General Tip: When you're filling out a record, if you don't know what value a field should have, leave it blank.
-Filling in dubious values will cause confusion down the line, and finding values that need to be changed can be difficult.
-If MainBoss really needs a field to be filled in, it uses the red arrow to make the field as mandatory.
+Filling in dubious values will cause confusion; finding values that need to be changed can be difficult.
+If MainBoss really needs a field to be filled in, it uses the red arrow to mark the field as mandatory.